myselfrabin/myselfrabin.github.io/_posts/2025-10-28-myFirstHack.md

 Back when I was just learning about the **SQL Injection**, I had the curiosity: *What If I tried it on the real website?* I do surely knew the risk, so I decided it to test it carefully and ethically.

 I came across a website belonging to a top Universities.
 While exploring different endpoints, one caught my attention:
-**?categories=academics** in get request.
+**?q=parameter** in get request.

 So, I don't know why it looks familiar for me by doing lots of labs at that time,just like the examples I had been studying.
 So now I tried a simple **`'`single quote** to test for the Sqli.
-So what I did was: **?categories=academics'** {notice single quote after academics, that what breaks the sql code}
+So what I did was: **?q=parameter'** {notice single quote after academics, that what breaks the sql code}

 ![image](assets/images/sql_error.jpg)
 *Figure: **SQL error message after injecting a single quote**.*